fbeltrao/aksjobscheduler/ReadMe.md

 A solution to this problem is to leverage Virtual Kubelet, scheduling jobs outside the cluster in case workload would starve available resources.

+In my experience, running the sample application using Azure Container Registry creating a new virtual kubelet, pulling image, running container and finalizing job takes between 35 to 60 seconds.

 ## Running containers in Virtual Kubelet in Azure

 [Virtual Kubelet](https://github.com/virtual-kubelet/virtual-kubelet) is an open source project allowing Kubernetes to schedule workloads outside of the reserved cluster nodes.